ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

 IPSec connectivity it is **the most secure** approach to be used in order to connect your on-premise environment with OCI.
 In this hands-on lab, for simplicity, we expose the database traffic via the public internet using MySQL Router.

 The steps you will execute will allow you to deploy and configure MySQL Router automatically, using a cloud-init script.
-After the deployment, you will set the IP Address for the MySQL Source instance in the router configuration.
+After the deployment, you will set the IP Address for the MDS HeatWave instance in the router configuration.

 ## Steps